 If your child is diagnosed with EB, it can be a frightening and overwhelming experience.
 You'll probably want to find out as much as possible about the condition and available treatments.

-DEBRA is a national charity that provides help, advice and support for people in the UK living with EB.
+DEBRA is a national charity that provides help, advice and support for people in the UK living with or directly affected by EB.